Matthew Power Literary Reporting Award

 The award proceeds from the recognition that many important stories need to be reported from afar, and that publications do not always have the resources to send a writer where the story is.
 The money need not be used exclusively for travel, but we expect that most successful applications will include such expenses.

 A panel of NYU journalism professors, outside writers, and editors will review the proposals.
-Finalists may be asked to interview in person or by Skype.
+Finalists will be asked to take part in an interview online.

 The judges will be interested in perpetuating Power’s legacy, as his former editor Roger Hodge put it, of “strong, character-driven narratives with detailed scene writing and lyrical description.”
 Power was always open to the absurdity that often attends politics and international affairs; he was always searching, as he put it, for “the human truth beneath the sorry facts.”
 Power’s ultimate ambition, he added, was literary beauty.

 That said, judges will be looking for a writer as singular in his or her own approach as Power was in his.

 The award will not fund proposals to report on armed conflicts where journalists are already imperiled, nor projects that are mainly investigatory.
-The winner will receive visiting scholar privileges at NYU, including library access.
+The winner will normally receive visiting scholar privileges at NYU, including library access.